 There is a wealth of other music connected with Doctor Who, and we've listed some of those items here.
 We've included some singles or short CDs of music connected with the show, some albums by Doctor Who composers, some Doctor Who novelty albums, some story albums (with background music) and albums of music from the Doctor Who spin-off series "Torchwood".
 A well-produced nostalgia-inducing album is "Who is Dr Who?" which is not music from the show itself, but a fun album of music and songs associated with the show and the 1960s Dalek films.
 Most of the tracks were originally recorded in the 60s and early 70s and some are sung by Doctor Who actors and actresses.

 In polls among Doctor Who fans, "The Caves of Androzani" has consistently performed well and the story won the top spot itself in a 2009 poll among readers of Doctor Who Magazine.
-First broadcast in 1984, this is the adventure in which Peter Davison regenerates into Colin Baker.
-At the time, the show's music was provided by the BBC Radiophonic Workshop, with various members taking on the composer role from 1980 through 1985.
-Roger Limb was no stranger to the show having scored "The Keeper of Traken" with Tom Baker and a number of Peter Davison stories.
-This first album is available now in the UK at Amazon.co.uk and US collectors can pre-order it at Amazon.com (for April 23rd).
+First broadcast in 1984, this is the adventure in which Peter Davison's Doctor heroically saves Peri and then suffering from Spectrox toxaemia regenerates into Colin Baker.
+At the time of this story, the show's music was provided by the BBC Radiophonic Workshop, with various members taking on the composer role from 1980 through 1985.
+Roger Limb was no stranger to the show having scored "The Keeper of Traken" (the penultimate story with Tom Baker) and a number of Peter Davison stories.
+This first celebration album is available now in the UK at Amazon.co.uk and in the US at Amazon.com.

 There are a huge number of music and sound references within the show, and reference to Doctor Who music outside of the show.
-It would be an impossible task to list them all, but here we want to give you a flavour of some of Doctor Who's musical references.
+It would be an impossible task to list them all, but here we want to give you a flavour of some of Doctor Who's references to music and sound.

 Doctor Who stories which reveal the power of sound or music: